UW Bothell offers three broad categories of classrooms: General Purpose, Specialized, and Lab Spaces.

 The RUE Lab (Research on Undergraduate Education), located in Discovery 252, is a flexible classroom that has been designated as a space to support faculty who wish to conduct research to advance our understanding of teaching and learning.
 The RUE Lab allows faculty to implement innovative teaching strategies and simultaneously study the effect of those practices on student learning.

-Science labs offer learning spaces with instruments available for class and research use.
-These labs contain various equipment appropriate the following curricular areas: Chemistry, Biology, Physics, Chemistry, Electrical & Physical Engineering.
-There are 4 science labs located at Cascadia College CC1 and 11 between the UW Beardsley and Discovery buildings.
+STEM dedicated science labs offer hands-on learning spaces with equipment for class and research use.
+These labs contain various equipment appropriate for the following curricular areas: Chemistry, Biology, Physics, Electrical & Mechanical Engineering.
+There are 2 STEM dedicated science labs located at Cascadia College CC1 and 16 between the UWB Beardslee and Discovery Hall buildings.